victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

 ### Concepts: conjunctions and disjunctions

-Now the code can be further clean up using `<concepts>` instead of hand-written traits.
+Now the code can be further cleaned up using `<concepts>` instead of hand-written traits.
 Also, drop the `traits` namespace and rewrite every function declaration to use concepts instead of declarations.
 Here we go:

 * Assume that type `T` is string, if `std::string` is `std::constructible_from` it:
 {{< highlight cpp>}}